kultus/messie/README.md

 --------

     page = Messie::Page.crawl "http://www.google.de" do
-      # these responds to method_missing, so any header key
+      # these respond to method_missing, so any header key
       # might be allowed here

       accept_charset 'utf-8'